twashing/bkell/README.md

     - only a group's users (incl. owner) can CRUD this data

   - **Account**
+    - account addition or updates do not bleed into another group's accounts
     - no duplicates
     - only a group's users (incl. owner) can CRUD this data